-Bed Banks: Comparing Accommodation, Travel Ancillaries, Connectivity of Hotelbeds, Travco, Bonotel, HPro Travel (HotelsPro), and WebBeds
+Bed Banks: Comparing Inventory and Connectivity of Hotelbeds, WebBeds, HPro Travel (HotelsPro), Travco, Bonotel, and GRNconnect

-The online booking business is as good as its inventory, so finding the best rooms for the best price is the most important task.
+The online booking business is only as good as its inventory, so finding the best rooms for the best price is job number one.
 One of the ways to get a diverse inventory portfolio is to partner with a bed bank.

 What is a bed bank?

-A bed bank (also called a wholesaler) is a B2B company that purchases rooms from accommodation providers in a bulk at a discounted, static price for specific dates and sells them to OTAs, travel agents, airlines, or tour operators.
+A bed bank (also called a wholesaler) is a B2B company that purchases rooms from accommodation providers in bulk at a discounted, static price for specific dates, and sells them to OTAs, travel agents, destination management companies, airlines, or tour operators.

 Bed banks aggregate inventory from suppliers and resell it to other businesses

-Wholesalers may partner with accommodation providers directly or access their inventory via suppliers or connectivity solutions.
-Some organizations use both approaches.
-Wholesalers connect with suppliers’ Property Management Systems to send updates on who will occupy these rooms and when: Guest John Smith will occupy X room from date A till date B.
+Wholesalers can partner with accommodation providers directly or access their inventory via suppliers or connectivity solutions.
+Some companies use both approaches.
+Wholesalers connect with suppliers’ Property Management Systems to send updates on who will occupy these rooms and when (e.g., guest John Smith will occupy X room from date A till date B).

 So, bed banks are middlemen between hoteliers that aim to have decent occupancy rates and travel providers looking for inventory for their end customers that will get them a commission.

-Which bed banks should you contact to better position yourself on chosen markets?
-We will explore several bed banks to help you choose a business partner.
+Which bed banks should you consider to enhance your position in chosen markets?
+We will explore several major accommodation wholesalers to help you choose a business partner.

-Comparison of wholesalers by accommodation, ancillaries, and connectivity
+Comparison of wholesalers by accommodation, other inventory types, and connectivity

-The properties cover all accommodation types, so Hotelbeds partners can deliver to various market segments:
+The properties cover both traditional and alternative accommodation types, so Hotelbeds partners can deliver to various market segments: